mgaines11/Eccommerce/README.md

 - URL's, Views
 - Templates -> Bootstrap
     # Bootstrap framework (HTML & CSS framework) to quickly build Views
+    - Connect views with a html & CSS template which will be distributed for the user to see so they can see the website I'm building
 - Testing -> Views
 - PEP 8
      Python Style Conventions